d0lphis/deck/README.md

 This page serves as a guide for getting started joining a brand new Windows node to an existing ICP Linux cluster.

 ⚠Tip:
 If you would like to deploy a cluster on Azure, the open source ACS-Engine tool makes this easy.
-A step by step <a href="https://github.com/Azure/acs-engine/blob/master/docs/kubernetes/windows.md">walkthrough</a> is available.
+A step by step [walkthrough](#https://github.com/Azure/acs-engine/blob/master/docs/kubernetes/windows.md) is available.